knyete/Micropython-scheduler/README.md

  7. instrument.py The scheduler's timing functions employed to instrument code.
  8. pushbuttontest.py Demo of pushbutton class.
  9. pause.py Demo of threads controlling each other.
+ 10. cleanup.py Test of context managers in threads.
- 10. syncom directory.
+ 11. syncom directory.
 A means of communication between boards running MicroPython independent of UARTs or other hardware.
 It enables the exchange of arbitrary Python objects.
 Tested between Pyboard and ESP8266.
 See [readme](./syncom/README.md).